Code-Institute-Submissions/heli-sa-portfolio1/README.md

 #### The website contains the following pages ###

 - *Homepage – this is the landing page for the website.
-The page contains the following sections:*
+The page contains the following sections*
-  - Homepages divided in 5 different sections, between each section is banner with little message about Saaremaa:
+  - Homepages divided in 5 different sections, between each section is banner with little message about Saaremaa

     Header

-    - Banner- It is island of Estonia in the Baltic sea, populated with circa 31.000 inhabitants.
+    - Banner- It is island of Estonia in the Baltic sea, populated with circa 31.000 inhabitants
     - First Section is divided vertically in 3 different columns:
       1. first column- some reasons to go to Saaremaa
       2. second column- image [wooden viking sculpture](workspace/portfolio1/assets/images/viking.jpg)
-      3. third column- interesting facts.
+      3. third column- interesting facts
     - Banner- A small Island in Baltic Sea, the land of slow living and being
-    - Second section divided vertically in 3 different columns:
+    - Second section divided vertically in 3 different columns

        1. first column- Interesting facts, where to go what to do

        2. Second column- image [Ice Race](workspace/portfolio1/assets/images/race.jpg)

-       3. Third column- hints about activities and spas.
+       3. Third column- hints about activities and spas
     - Banner- "On the island 98% is Ethnic Estonian"
     - Third section- divided vertically in 3 different columns.